zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 ```

 For `kubectl get` and similar commands, you can also use the short name `pol` instead of `policy`.

+### Applying Policies

+You can apply policies to both VirtualServer and VirtualServerRoute resources.
+For example:
+  * VirtualServer:
+    ```yaml
+    apiVersion: k8s.nginx.org/v1
+    kind: VirtualServer
+    metadata:
+      name: cafe
+      namespace: cafe
+    spec:
+      host: cafe.example.com
+      tls:
+        secret: cafe-secret
+      policies: # spec policies
+      - policy1
+      upstreams:
+      - name: coffee
+        service: coffee-svc
+        port: 80
+      routes:
+      - path: /tea
+        policies: # route policies
+        - policy2
+        route: tea/tea
+      - path: /coffee
+        policies: # route policies
+        - policy3
+        action:
+          pass: coffee
+      ```

+      For VirtualServer, you can apply a policy:
+      - to all routes (spec policies)
+      - to a specific route (route policies)

+      Route policies of the *same type* override spec policies.
+In the example above, if the type of the policies `policy-1` and `policy-3` is `accessControl`, then for requests to `cafe.example.com/coffee`, NGINX will apply `policy-3`.

+      The overriding is enforced by NGINX: the spec policies are implemented in the `server` context of the config, and the route policies are implemented in the `location` context.
+As a result, the route policies of the same type win.
+  * VirtualServerRoute, which is referenced by the VirtualServer above:
+    ```yaml
+    apiVersion: k8s.nginx.org/v1
+    kind: VirtualServerRoute
+    metadata:
+      name: tea
+      namespace: tea
+    spec:
+      host: cafe.example.com
+      upstreams:
+      - name: tea
+        service: tea-svc
+        port: 80
+      subroutes: # subroute policies
+      - path: /tea
+        policies:
+        - policy4
+        action:
+          pass: tea
+    ```

+    For VirtualServerRoute, you can apply a policy to a subroute (subroute policies).

+    Subroute policies of the same type override spec policies.
+In the example above, if the type of the policies `policy-1` (in the VirtualServer) and `policy-4` is `accessControl`, then for requests to `cafe.example.com/tea`, NGINX will apply `policy-4`.
+As with the VirtualServer, the overriding is enforced by NGINX.

+    Subroute policies always override route policies no matter the types.
+For example, the policy `policy-2` in the VirtualServer route will be ignored for the subroute `/tea`, because the subroute has its own policies (in our case, only one policy `policy4`).
+If the subroute didn't have any policies, then the `policy-2` would be applied.
+This overriding is enforced by the Ingress Controller -- the `location` context for the subroute will either have route policies or subroute policies, but not both.

+### Invalid Policies

+NGINX will treat a policy as invalid if one of the following conditions is met:
+* The policy doesn't pass the [comprehensive validation](#comprehensive-validation).
+* The policy isn't present in the cluster.
+* The policy doesn't meet its type-specific requirements.
+For example, an `ingressMTLS` policy requires TLS termination enabled in the VirtualServer.

+For an invalid policy, NGINX returns the 500 status code for client requests with the following rules:
+* If a policy is referenced in a VirtualServer `route` or a VirtualServerRoute `subroute`, then NGINX will return the 500 status code for requests for the URIs of that route/subroute.
+* If a policy is referenced in the VirtualServer `spec`, then NGINX will return the 500 status code for requests for all URIs of that VirtualServer.

+If a policy is invalid, the VirtualServer or VirtualServerRoute will have the [status](/nginx-ingress-controller/configuration/global-configuration/reporting-resources-status#virtualserver-and-virtualserverroute-resources) with the state `Warning` and the message explaining why the policy wasn't considered invalid.

 ### Validation